Fears and Phobias

 Another complex phobia is social phobia, a fear of social situations, such as weddings or going out to dinner with people.
 Frequently people with a social phobia have a fear of embarrassing themselves or of being humiliated in public.

-How can hypnotherapy help with phobias?
+How can hypnotherapy help with fears and phobias?

 Hypnotherapy can help by reducing anxiety and disempowering the fear response, giving you back control.